Want to be Published in MOD Magazine?

 - Include the following information in the subject line: Submission Type – Issue – Your Name – [e.g. Photo Submission - Fall 2012 - John Doe]

-- Submit by attaching the low-res files to your email separately – Please, NO ZIP FILES or DOWLOAD LINKS!
+- Submit by attaching the low-res files to your email separately – Please, NO ZIP FILES OR DOWNLOAD LINKS!
 We will NOT download any files and your story will remain unseen.

-- All credit information should be sent as a Word document or a readable PDF. – Be sure to list them with the corresponding file name, so we know which photo you’re referring to – e.g. Photo_123: John Doe (photographer), Jane Doe (model) of ABC agency, etc.
+- All credit information should be sent as a Word document or a readable PDF. – Be sure to list them with the corresponding file name, so we know which photo you’re referring to. (e.g. Photo_123: Forever 21 top, Zara heels, etc.)

 - Please double-check to make sure all credit information is accurate!
-They will be published exactly as sent.
+It will be published exactly as sent.
 Any errors will not be our responsibility.

 - We strongly prefer editorials that either feature inexpensive clothing items or those of an up-and-coming designer or brand.
 (Though, we will occasionally make exceptions if the quality of the editorial is strong.)
 Thrifted & vintage items are more than welcome, too!